When some foreign service officers were ready to protest against then PM Rajiv and Natwar stepped in | Politics

 A group of foreign service officers were up in arms against the then prime minister Rajiv Gandhi for his shock announcement in 1987 that foreign secretary A P Venkateswaran would be replaced and diplomat-turned-politician K Natwar Singh had to step in to placate the angry diplomats.

-This incident was narrated by Singh, who was a minister of state then, at the launch of a book 'An Unfinished Journey' which is the memoir of late ambassador Yogesh M Tiwari.
+This incident was narrated by Singh, who was a minister of state then, at the launch of the book 'An Unfinished Journey' – a memoir of late ambassador Yogesh M Tiwari, on Tuesday.

-Singh recalled that answering a question from a Pakistani diplomat, Rajiv Gandhi had said at the presser, ''You will be talking to a new foreign secretary soon'', with Venkateswaran in the audience.
+Singh recalled that answering a question from a Pakistani diplomat, Rajiv Gandhi had said at a presser, ''You will be talking to a new foreign secretary soon'', with Venkateswaran in the audience.

 Singh said he was the MoS and he soon caught the first flight and went straight to Rajiv Gandhi and questioned him over the issue.